a-sinclaire/QueensGarden/README.md

 ## Credits

-Game design and rules by [Your Name]
+Game design and rules by **Willow McKeon**

+Web implementation by the development team.